ninabarzh/broomstick/content/posts/zero-day-threat-modelling.md

 ### Attack surface reduction

 The fewer doors you have, the fewer can be forced open.
 Disable services and features you do not use.
 Apply the principle of least privilege religiously.
 Use micro‑segmentation so that any breach is boxed in.
-And always, always validate and sanitise inputs—everywhere.
+And always, always validate and sanitise inputs, everywhere.

 ### Threat intelligence integration